claytonjwong/vast/README.md

 ***************************************************************************************************************************
 ```

-### 🎲 Stochastic algorithm allows randomized shuffle of the queue index to resolve biased opinions towards the minimum index queues
+### 🎲 Stochastic algorithm allows randomized shuffle of the queue index to resolve the minimum index queue bias

 #### ✅ Load balance acheived